dirtyhenry/tech-articles/_posts/2021-01-03-activating-open-type-features-ios.md

 },
 ```

-ie to activate the _Open digits_ feature, I had to use the **feature type
+To activate the _Open digits_ feature, I had to use the **feature type
 identifier 35**, with the **feature selector identifier 2**.

 ## Enabling the font features you want

-So far, the code I showed was code from your app green-room.
-It helps you to
+So far, the code I showed was to get your app in the starting blocks.
+It helps
-prepare for the big stage moment: **actually** enabling the font features.
+you to prepare for the big stage moment: **actually** enabling the font
+features.

 So I wrapped these 35 and 2 _magic numbers_ into something more meaningful: a
 simple struct trying to make sense of Apple's documentation[^1].
 It is pretty
-basic, aimed to be built on the future, and I made use of this incredible [Font
+basic, aimed to be built on in the future, and I made use of this incredible
-Feature Registry][6] resource[^2] to find inspiration for an adequate naming.
+[Font Feature Registry][6] resource[^2] to find inspiration for an adequate

-It can be translated into code[^1] like so:
+naming:

 ```swift
 sprivate enum FeatureTypeSelectorPair {